SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   or `ExprSyntax`.
-  (Need to give folks some general ideas, and enough guidance so they can sort through all the various Swift Syntax node types and find the right one.)
+  (Need to give folks some general ideas, and enough guidance so they can sort through all the various `SwiftSyntax` node types and find the right one.)

 - Implementation tip:
   All of the types you need to return